Moravian Church: Present

-The modern Moravian Church, with about 750,000 members worldwide, continues to draw on traditions established during the 18th-century renewal.
-In many places it observes the convention of the lovefeast, originally started in 1727.
-It uses older and traditional music in worship.
-Brass music, congregational singing and choral music continue to be very important in Moravian congregations.
-In addition, in some older congregations, Moravians are buried in a traditional God's Acre, a graveyard with only flat gravestones, signifying the equality of the dead before God and organized by sex, age and marital status rather than family.

-The Moravians continue their long tradition of missionary work, for example in the Caribbean, where the Jamaican Moravian Church has begun work in Cuba and in Africa where the Moravian Church in Tanzania has missions in the Democratic Republic of Congo and Uganda.
-This is reflected in their broad global distribution.
-The Moravians in Germany, whose central settlement remains at Herrnhut, are highly active in education and social work.
-The American Moravian Church sponsors the Moravian University and Seminary.
-The largest concentration of Moravians today is in Tanzania.
+The modern Moravian Church has over 1.1 million members worldwide.

 The motto of the Moravian Church is: "In essentials, unity; in nonessentials, liberty; and in all things, love".

-Some Moravian scholars point to a different formula as a guide to constructive debate about faith.
-This formula was first advanced by Luke of Prague (1460–1528), one of the bishops of the ancient Unitas Fratrum.
-Luke taught that one must distinguish between things that are essential, ministerial or incidental to salvation.
-The essentials are God's work of creation, redemption and sanctification, as well as the response of the believer through faith, hope and love.
-Things ministerial are such items as the Bible, church, sacraments, doctrine and priesthood.
-These mediate the sacred and should thus be treated with respect, but they are not considered essential.
-Finally, incidentals include things such as vestments or names of services that may reasonably vary from place to place.

 Organization

 Provinces

 For its global work, the Church is organised into Unity Provinces, Mission Provinces and Mission Areas and four regions of Africa, Caribbean and Latin America, Northern America, and Europe.
 The categorisation is based on the level of independence of the province.
 Unity Province implies a total level of independence, Mission Province implies a partial level of supervision from a Unity Province, and Mission Area implies full supervision by a Unity Province.
 (The links below connect to articles about the history of the church in specific provinces after 1732, where written.)

 In the Czech Republic and Honduras splits occurred within the churches after charismatic revivals; non-charismatic minorities formed their own bodies, but both sides remained connected to the international church.
 The minority communities are listed as "mission provinces".